 Then the historic port of Fremantle — home to a well preserved convict-era prison, plus other historical sites, nice beaches and a lively hospitality culture — is where you should spend day two.
 Fremantle is an easy half-hour train trip from Perth city.

 But the best thing to see in Perth is found a half-hour ferry ride away on Rottnest Island, where you can spend your third day in WA.
 The humble quokka — a cat-sized marsupial resembling a miniature kangaroo — has been dubbed the world’s happiest animal, and it won’t take you long to figure out why as soon as one comes bouncing up to you on ‘Rotto’.

 After a fortnight spent largely in the city, it’s time to escape into the beating red heart of the Australian continent.
 Fly from Perth to Alice Springs on the daily Qantas service to reach the Red Centre, home of Uluru, one of Australia’s postcard images.
-Emerging from the ochre-red dust of the outback, ‘The Rock’ is a sacred site for Indigenous people — note that climbing the landmark will be banned in October 2019, and is frowned upon now.
+Emerging from the ochre-red dust of the outback, ‘The Rock’ is a sacred site for Indigenous people — note that climbing the landmark was banned in October 2019.